 There are few places where chalk is exposed at the surface at Hughenden, but the badgers have come to the rescue by digging some of the rock to the surface from beneath the thin ‘rendzina’ soil!
 At any of the abandoned badger setts, pick up a fragment of white, soft chalk and examine it.
 You can also pick up fragments of flint for comparison.
 In your hands you have fragments from an ancient tropical seabed.
 Around 95 million years ago, in a geological period called the Cretaceous, the planet was warm and sea level had risen so much of Hughenden was beneath the waves.
 The sea was no more than 300 metres deep and crystal clear.
 With little sand or clay available, a calcareous ooze formed on the sea bed from millions of the microscopic remains of plankton, especially the disc-shaped calcite plates or coccoliths that make up the spherical coccolithophores.
 Every handful of chalk contains millions of these tiny fossils and very occasionally there are larger fossils of ammonites or sea urchins.
 More will be said about the flint further into the walk.
 Please return any rock you have picked up to where you found it.

 Go through the gate and turn left and follow the wide track sign-posted towards Hughenden Manor.
 The track runs parallel to the route of an ancient stream (in the field on your left) that dried up towards the end of the Ice Age.
 As you reach the woodland, just after a pair of field gates on either side of the track, you reach the point at which this ancient stream bed would have crossed the track.
-In the winter the track and the surrounding are often waterlogged, reminding us of this long-lost stream.
+In the winter the track and the surroundings are often waterlogged, reminding us of this long-lost stream.
 Continue into the woodland, following the track uphill and ignoring any crossing paths to a four-way junction by a wooden signpost.

 Asymmetrical Echo Valley